turingschool/front-end-curriculum/lessons/module-3/success.markdown

   - NodeSchool Exercises

   Deliverables:
   - Write up a summary of the pieces you completed.
   - Looking back on the pre-work, what did you find useful in terms of preparation for the material covered in Module 3?
 What do you wish there had been more/less of?

 [Homework Assignments](https://github.com/turingschool/front-end-submissions-public)
+  Assignments:
   - UX/UI Challenge 1: Swipe-able Cards
   - UX/UI Challenge 2: Sidebar Navigation